Fast Runs in the Family: Shalane Flanagan and Nike Running

 Fast Runs in the Family

 For Shalane Flanagan, running has always been about connection.
-Connection to her country as a Silver Medallist in the 10,000 metres and a winner of the New York City Marathon.
+Connection to her country as a Silver Medalist in the 10,000 meters and a winner of the New York City Marathon.
 Connection to her parents who raised her in the communal running culture of Boulder, CO—a pile of running shoes by the front door and group runs every weekend.
-Connection to the elite athletes she coaches with the Bowerman Track Club—who live in community while they eat up high-altitude training miles.
-And connection to casual runners like her foster daughters, Breauna and Keauna, who run purely for the freedom of it.
+Connection to the elite athletes she coaches with the Bowerman Track Club who live in community while they eat up high altitude training miles, and to casual runners like her foster daughters, Breauna and Keauna, who run purely for the freedom of it.
 Each a different type of fast.
 Each a different type of family.

 Nike Air Zoom Fly 4

-The Zoom Fly 4 bridges the gap between training and racing, with the comfort, durability and stability of an everyday training shoe and the propulsive feel of a carbon-fibre plate.
-It's a shoe that, like Shalane, can do it all.
+The Zoom Fly 4 bridges the gap between training and racing, with the comfort, durability, and stability of an everyday training shoe and the propulsive feel of a carbon fiber plate.
+It’s a shoe that, like Shalane, can do it all.

 Find Your Confidence.
 Find Your Fast.